Old Yishuv: Etrog export

-The export of etrogs cultivated in Eretz Yisrael was also a source of income for the Old Yishuv.
-This predated the Hovevei Zion idea of the return to the land and Jewish farming, prior to which citrons for use on the Sukkot holiday were cultivated exclusively by Arab peasants and then merchandized by the Jews.
+The export of etrogs was also a source of income for the Old Yishuv.
+This predated the Lovers of Zion idea of the return to the land and Jewish farming, before which etrogs for use as Sukkot were cultivated exclusively by Arab peasants and then merchandized by the Jews.
 According to Jacob Saphir, the etrog business was monopolized by the Sephardic kollel even before 1835.
 They had contracted with the Arabic growers of Umm al-Fahm for their entire progeny of Balady citron.
-In the 1840s they were also the instrumental in the introduction of the Greek citron which was already cultivated in Jewish owned farms.
+In the 1840s they were also instrumental in the introduction of the Greek citron, which was already cultivated in Jewish-owned farms.
 In the 1870s the Sephardim switched to the Greek variety, and the Ashkenazi Salant partners took over the Balady business.
 After a little while, controversy erupted regarding its kashrut status.

-Rabbi Chaim Elozor Wax, president of Kupat Rabbi Meir Baal HaNes Kollel Polen of Warsaw, was instrumental in making the Israeli-grown etrogim saleable in Ashkenazi Jewish communities in Europe.
-He planted thousands of trees in a donated orchard near Tiberias, and turned the proceeds over to the Warsaw Kollel.
+Rabbi Chaim Elozor Wax, president of Kupath Rabbi Meir Baal Haness, a kollel of Warsaw, was instrumental in making the etrogs saleable in Ashkenazi Jewish communities in Europe.
+He planted thousands of trees in a donated orchard near Tiberias and turned the proceeds over to the Warsaw kollel.